 Oats.
 If you like having oatmeal for breakfast in the morning, why not let your slow cooker prepare it for you while you sleep?
 Put a cup of steel-cut oats and 3.5 cups of water or milk in the slow cooker.
 Add any combination of fruit and seasonings that you want.
 I would suggest cinnamon, apples, raisins, and a bit of vanilla.
 Cook on LOW for 6–8 hours.

 Artichokes.
 Prep your artichokes by trimming the spiny tips from the leaves and trimming about an inch off the top of the artichoke.
 Give them a good cleaning and then put them stem side down in the slow cooker.
 Sprinkle the artichokes with salt, pepper, and the juice of half a lemon.
 Add a bit of water and cook on LOW for 6–7 hours.

 Yogurt.
 Put 8 cups of milk in the slow cooker and cook on LOW for 2.5 hours.
 Turn the slow cooker off, and let sit with the lid on for 3 hours.
 Remove the lid just long enough to add 1/2 a cup of plain yogurt with live cultures to the milk, then cover again.
 Wrap a towel over the top and around the slow cooker.
 You want a dark and insulated place for those cultures to hang out.
 After about 12 hours, you have yogurt!

 For even more slow cooker inspiration, you must check out our crock cooker menus.
-We currently have an amazing promo happening on our Classic and Paleo Crock Cooker Bundles.
 You’ll get a huge collection of scrumptious slow cooker recipes along with accompanying grocery lists.
 Never eat a boring slow cooker meal again.
 Click here for all the details!